MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Experiments

 Our model was built with the primary objective of overcoming the limitations of SOTA models in detecting small, multiple camouflaged objects.
 To improve the detection of small objects, we used larger input scales in our multi-scale feature extraction module, thereby enhancing local feature learning.
-Furthermore, we introduced a novel recursive feedback decoding strategy to strengthen global context learning, enabling our model to better detect multiple objects.
-Figure~\ref{fig:more_comparison_results} shows the success of our methods, allowing the model to detect multiple objects (rows 1-3), small objects (rows 4 and 5), and even tiny objects (rows 6 and 7).
+Furthermore, we introduced a novel recursive feedback decoding strategy to strengthen global context learning, enabling our model to better detect multiple objects. \Cref{fig:more_comparison_results} shows the success of our methods, allowing the model to detect multiple objects (row 1), small objects (row 2), and even tiny objects (row 3).
 This proves the superiority of our model, as it succeeded in complex scenarios where competing SOTA models failed, either wholly or partially.

-Figure~\ref{fig:FailureCases} shows some instances where our model does not perform detection perfectly.
-These instances include detecting minor false areas (rows 1 and 3), failing to identify small parts of an object (row 4), and overlooking some fine details of objects (row 2).
-However, these failures are minor, and our model still performs better than other SOTA models on identical samples.
+\textbf{Challenging Images:} \Cref{fig:FailureCases} shows some instances where our model does not perform detection perfectly.
+These instances include detecting minor false areas (rows 1 and 3), failing to identify small parts of objects (row 4), and overlooking fine details of objects (row 2).
+However, these failures are minor, and our model still outperforms SOTA models on identical samples.

-\subsection{Ablation Studies}
+\section{Ablation Studies}

 In this section, we conduct an ablation study on various components of our model to analyze their impact on overall performance.
-These components include the encoder, decoder, input shape, and input scales.
-Table~\ref{tab:Ablation Studies} shows the results of all experiments conducted in this ablation study.
+These components include the encoder, decoder, input shape, and input scales. \Cref{tab:Ablation Studies} shows the results of all experiments conducted in this ablation study.

 The base model B0 is fully equipped with all components.
 This model features PVTv2-B2 as the encoder, an input shape of 352$\times$352, input scales of 0.5$\times$, 1.0$\times$, and 1.5$\times$, and employs a progressive decoding strategy.
-This approach relies on progressive feature refinement, where features evolve sequentially through the architecture, allowing for minimal cross-resolution interaction and no feedback connections between non-adjacent resolutions.
+This approach relies on progressive feature refinement, in which features evolve sequentially through the architecture, enabling minimal cross-resolution interaction and no feedback connections between non-adjacent resolutions.
 In the following experiments, we modify one component at a time.